qianminj123/kithara/docs/source/pretraining.rst

 In this guide, we'll demonstrate how to continue pretraining the Gemma 2 model using a large Math Pretraining dataset.

 This example runs on both single-host and multi-host environments.
+You can also find this script on `Github <https://github.com/AI-Hypercomputer/kithara/blob/main/examples/singlehost/continued_pretraining_example.py>`_.

 Let's Get Started! 🚀
 --------------------